-COURSE: Computer Games FACULTY: Technology

-Development

-LEVEL: National Progress Award DEPT: Computing

-Levels 4/5

-RECOMMENDED ENTRY LEVELS

-It would be beneficial to the learners if they possessed basic IT skills at the SCQF level below the course of intended study.
+COURSE: Computer Games Development FACULTY: Technology LEVEL: National Progress Award Levels 4/5 DEPT: Computing RECOMMENDED ENTRY LEVELS It would be beneficial to the learners if they possessed basic IT skills at the SCQF level below the course of intended study.
 Pupils should also possess National 4 English or be studying it along with this course as a minimum requirement.

-COURSE DESCRIPTION

-National Progression Awards (NPAs) assess a defined set of skills and knowledge in specialist vocational areas and are linked to National Occupational Standards.
+COURSE DESCRIPTION National Progression Awards (NPAs) assess a defined set of skills and knowledge in specialist vocational areas and are linked to National Occupational Standards.
 The NPAs in Computer Games Development at SCQF levels 4 and 5 introduce learners to the genres, trends and emerging technologies of the computer games industry.
 This suite of awards provides a foundation in techniques that are important to the sector such as digital planning and design, creation of media assets, and development and testing - while also developing employability skills and Core Skills through enterprise activities.
+You can create your game using GameMaker or Scratch.
+You will first complete the design unit which includes three outcomes where you will learn about the different design elements of games, create a game proposal, design characters and environments, the rules of your game and gameplay.
+In the media unit you will learn about the Copyright Laws and investigate the software packages used to make games and evaluate the tools they have to aid in the creation of media.
+The final part of the media unit requires you to create assets for your games.
+In the final development unit you will create your game and program it so that it matches your design.
+In the last two outcomes for this unit you will test your game and write a report to evaluate it.
 The NPAs are suitable for:

 S4 pupils undertaking the qualification as part of a vocational education programme S5 and S6 school pupils who will undertake the qualification as a broadening of the Computing Science and Digital Media curriculum

 ASSESSMENT

 A portfolio constructed over the period of each of 3 Units, 9 outcomes in total to pass to gain an award at either level 4 or 5.

 HOMEWORK

 Homework will be issued on a regular basis.

 CAREER INFORMATION

 This course may be beneficial to learners wishing to work in games development or other digital media careers.

 COURSE: Computing Science FACULTY: Technology

 LEVEL: National 4/5 DEPT: Computing

 RECOMMENDED ENTRY LEVEL

 Completion of BGE S3 Technologies course:

 National 5: Level 4National 4: Level 3

 COURSE DESCRIPTION

 The National 5 Computing Science Course develops knowledge and understanding of key concepts and processes in computing science; enabling learners to apply skills and knowledge in analysis, design, implementation and evaluation to a range of digital solutions.
-Learners communicate computing concepts and explain computational behaviour clearly and concisely using appropriate terminology, and develop an understanding of the role and impact of computing science in changing and influencing our environment and society.
+Learners communicate computing concepts and explain computational behaviour clearly and concisely using appropriate terminology and develop an understanding of the role and impact of computing science in changing and influencing our environment and society.

+The National 5 Computing Science course will develop your skills and knowledge of 5 programming languages including Python, HTML & CSS, Javascript and SQL.

 The National 4 Computing Science Course develops knowledge and understanding of key facts and ideas in computing science; enabling learners to apply skills and knowledge in analysis, design, implementation and testing to a range of digital solutions.
-Learners communicate computing concepts clearly and concisely using appropriate terminology, and develop an understanding of the impact of computing science in changing and influencing our environment and society.
+Learners communicate computing concepts clearly and concisely using appropriate terminology and develop an understanding of the impact of computing science in changing and influencing our environment and society.

 The National 4 course is made up of three units:

-Software Design and Development Information System Design and Development Added Value Unit
+- Software Design and Development

+- Information System Design and Development

+- Added Value Unit

 ASSESSMENT

 National 4: